Your cookie preferences

 Which BT customers are affected?

-BT's annual price increase affect the majority of its broadband customers, as the policy is now part of the provider's T&Cs.
+BT's annual price increase affect the majority of its broadband customers, as an annual price increase is part of the provider's T&Cs, and made clear to you when you sign up.

 Whether you're a new joiner to BT or a long-time customer, you will very likely be subject to either its inflation-based or fixed-rate price increase.